314dev/PI/docs/source/extensions/loops.rst

         loss.backward()
         optimizer.step()

-Under the hood, the above loop is implemented using the :class:`~pytorch_lightning.loops.base.Loop` API like so:
+Under the hood, the above loop is implemented using the :class:`~pi_ml.loops.base.Loop` API like so:

 .. code-block:: python